NativeScript/docs-v7/docs/ui/theme.md

 ### Installation

-To get started, first verify that your app has a SASS compiler (e.g. `node-sass` or `dart-sass`).
+To get started, first, verify that your app has a SASS compiler (e.g., `node-sass` or `dart-sass`).

 ```
 npm install node-sass --save-dev
 ```

-For new project, you can use a template with SASS pre-enabled.
-Full list of officially supported tempaltes can be found in [the App Templates GitHub repository](https://github.com/NativeScript/nativescript-app-templates).
+For a new project, you can use a template with SASS pre-enabled.
+A full list of officially supported templates can be found in [the App Templates GitHub repository](https://github.com/NativeScript/nativescript-app-templates).
 ```
 tns create my-new-project --template tns-template-drawer-navigation-ts
 ```